magdo800/PINN/Examples/Fourier_Features/README_FF.md

 FF_simple runs quickly including on CPU (within minutes or less depending on number of epochs).

-Hyperparameters can be changed in the section under the "Main" comment.
+Hyperparameters can be changed in the code, in the section under the "Setup" comment.

+**Hyperparameters**

 **Dataset**
 - num_samples: 100